-Construction Begins on New Social Homes in South-East Queensland
+Breaking Ground on New Social Homes in South-East Queensland

 8 Apr 2026

-BlueCHP has officially broken ground on 10 new social homes in Yarrabilba, marking a significant step forward in addressing housing demand across South East Queensland.
+BlueCHP has officially broken ground on 10 new social homes in Yarrabilba, marking a significant step forward in addressing housing demand across South-East Queensland.

 Social Housing in South-East Queensland